Qirky/Troop/README.md

 ## v0.10 Update 23/05/20

-There are some new ways of configuring Troop to run with different installations of your live coding languages, particularly Tidal Cycles.
+- v0.10.1 - There are some new ways of configuring Troop to run with different installations of your live coding languages, particularly Tidal Cycles.
 Please read the [CONFIG.md](/CONFIG.md) file for more information.
+- v0.10.2 - The "keep-alive" functionality has been moved into a command line argument.
+If you have connection issues and users aren't being kicked from session when the client crashes then try starting the server with the `--keepalive` flag.
+This will send a 'ping' message to clients who then return it.
+Any clients that don't return the ping in 30 seconds are forcefully disconnected.

 ## Getting started